jojkaart/zerospend/README.md

 # Zerospend

+A word of warning though.
+This code is untested as of yet.
+There's been basic testing but it's not been used to create any transactions that were broadcast.
+In fact, the current code won't broadcast anything.
+Making it do that is a one-liner though.

 Zerospend is a tool for sending bitcoins from inputs that have 0 confirmation.
 There's a concept called Parent Pays For Child that most miners use these days.
 This is a tool for taking advantage of this feature.